Table of contents

-This is what happens when you have no clue how to rebuild an engine, but you try anyways.
-You will most likely “Crash and Burn!”.
+This is what happens when you have no clue how to rebuild an engine, but you try anyway.
+You will most likely “Crash and Burn!”

-“Our executives are too busy for an “Executive Training” … They support the effort, so do we really need the training?”
+“Our executives are too busy for training… They support the effort, so do they really need it?”

 I can’t tell you how many times I have heard this when discussing a LEAN Definition LEAN is a production method aimed primarily ...
 Learn More...
 Six Sigma Definition: Six Sigma is a set of techniques and t...
 Learn More... deployment proposal.
 This is the first clue that the company’s efforts will most likely fail.

 My team has one key metric to gauge the success of a deployment and that metric is the engagement of the Company Leaders.
 The more the leaders are engaged, supportive and accountable the better the chance of a sustainable deployment.

 We teach several public Green Belt and Black Belt courses every week throughout the globe.
-One question that we ask our students in the beginning of each class is: “How many of you were sent to this class and are expected to go back to your company and ‘save the world’”?
+One question that we ask our students at the beginning of each class is: “How many of you were sent to this class and are expected to go back to your company and ‘save the world?’”

-What I mean by this question is: how many of our students are expected to learn the tools and methodology of a Lean Six Sigma Green Belt and then go back to their company and single handedly improve processes.
-It amazes me that nine out of ten students raise their hand.
+What I mean by this question is: how many of our students are expected to learn the tools and methodology of a Lean Six Sigma Green Belt and then go back to their company and single-handedly improve processes.
+It amazes me that nine out of ten students raise their hands.

-Read about three signs that leadership has fallen into this trap at “Can You Train a Green Belt to (Single-Handedly) Save the World!” (https://sixsigmadsi.com/we-want-to-train-a-green-belt-to-save-the-world/)
+Read about three signs that leadership has fallen into this trap at “Can You Train a Green Belt to (Single-Handedly) Save the World?”

 The belt needs to have an infrastructure (or foundation) in place to create sustainable change in an organization.
-To read more about the infrastructure read our article: “7 Steps to Build the Foundation for a Lean Six Sigma Deployment” (https://sixsigmadsi.com/how-to-build-the-infrastructure-for-lean-and-six-sigma/)
+To read more about creating the correct infrastructure read our article: “How to Build the Foundation for Lean Six Sigma Deployment”

 Expecting the New Green / Black Belt to Deploy Lean Six Sigma in your Organization is like Expecting the Plumber to Build your House.
 Your plumber is an expert at plumbing, which is an important part of the house but there is much more than plumbing involved when constructing a house.

-In the same sense, when implementing Lean Six Sigma in an organization, you wouldn’t ask a Green Belt or Black Belt with little or no experience leading a Lean Six Sigma deployment.
-But, in most companies this is exactly what happens.
+In the same sense, when implementing Lean Six Sigma in an organization, you wouldn’t ask a Green Belt or Six Sigma Black Belt A Certified Six Sigma Black Belt can be...
+Learn More... with little or no experience leading a Lean Six Sigma deployment.
+But in most companies, this is exactly what happens.

-Reason #4: Leadership expects the Belt to be the “Company Problem Solver”
+Expecting the Belt to be a “Company Problem Solver”